DNNCommunity/DNNDocs/content/designers/theme-objects/index.md

 A Theme object is an element (user control in webforms) that is used to add specific functionality to your Theme.

 The difference with the use of a Module in DNN is that a Theme Object is (mostly) not configurable or movable by a site admin.
-You can control the behaviour of a Theme object by settings it's attributes in your Theme and these settings are then "fixed" for that theme.
+You can control the behaviour of a Theme object by settings its attributes in your Theme and these settings are then "fixed" for that theme.

-## How to you use a Theme object.
+## How to use a Theme object.

 ### Theme Object Function.
 Every Theme object has a specific function.
 There are Theme objects for the site logo, a login link, menu etc.

 ### Theme Object Attributes.
 Most Theme objects also allow you to set some attributes, to influence how the Theme object behaves.
-Most Attributes have a default value.
+Most of these attributes have a default value.

 There are two things you have to do to add a Theme object to your Theme.
 1. Add the Theme object to the Theme